Introduction:

 To put it briefly, place mirrors and artwork at your child’s eye level.

-Why it makes a space feel inviting:
+Why does it make a space feel inviting?

 “This space is designed for you,” it informs them.